Published: April 16, 2017

 As you can see, this model requires client more involvement into the process after signing the contract, but it also allows to properly review and evaluate development.

-You have already learned how this strategy works, so let’s summarize the most important time and material contract advantages and disadvantages:
+You have already learned how this strategy works, so let’s summarize the most important time and materials contract advantages and disadvantages:

 Now you have learned enough to make your own conclusion about who is the winner in the t&m vs fixed price model competition.
 However, I want to share with you a few more hints just to be sure you won’t slip up.
 Here are some questions you might still have and answers for them.

-Our experience shows that the time and material model is more appropriate for building a successful app.
+✅ Our experience shows that the time and materials model is more appropriate for building a successful app.
 Why?
 Firstly, this strategy allows to respond the changing requirements dynamically.
 Secondly, a development process flows in the deep cooperation with you; thereby, you will definitely like the result.

 Don’t rush when thinking about a pricing model for your project.
 Take your time.
 Think independently.
-And then choose time and material one.
+And then choose time and materials one.

 Any questions left?
 Challenge our team and we will come up with recommendations on your project.